oracle-livelabs/converged/obaas/microtx/microtx.md

 1. Deploy the Account and Transfer applications

-  You will now deploy your updated account application and new transfer application to the Oracle Backend for Spring Boot using the CLI.
+  You will now deploy your updated account application and new transfer application to the Oracle Backend for Spring Boot and Microservices using the CLI.
 You will deploy into the `application` namespace, and the service names will be `account` and `transfer` respectively.

-  The Oracle Backend for Spring Boot admin service is not exposed outside of the Kubernetes cluster by default.
+  The Oracle Backend for Spring Boot and Microservices admin service is not exposed outside of the Kubernetes cluster by default.
 Oracle recommends using a **kubectl** port forwarding tunnel to establish a secure connection to the admin service.

   Start a tunnel using this command: